 Dementia Caregiver Support

 Meetings are held on the second and fourth Tuesday of every month (as well as the 3rd Wednesday) to provide information and encouragement to those caring for someone with dementia.
 This could be the spouse, other family member or a friend or those who would like to learn more about providing care giving to a person with a disorder that affects memory and cognition and may also impact behavior and physical abilities.
 Meetings are once a month and three optional days provided.
-Do please Contact the Center’s office if you are interested in attending.
+Please contact the SCFB's office if you are interested in attending.

 Monday and Friday Morning Exercise Classes